Penkovka culture: Antian antiquities

-Another set of cultural elements of Penkovka and Kolochin cultures associated with Antes are numerous hoards of silver and gold ornaments dated to the 7th century, and are variously called "Antian antiquites" or Martynovka culture (named after Martynivka Treasure).
+Another set of cultural elements of Penkovka and Kolochin cultures associated with Antes are numerous hoards of silver and gold ornaments dated to the 7th century, and are variously called "Antian antiquites" or the Martynivka culture (named after the Martynivka Treasure).

-It is considered that the metalwork betrays a variety of influences—especially the world of the steppe nomad which in turn showed Caucasian, Byzantine, and Sassanian inspiration.
+It is considered that the metalwork reveals a variety of influences, especially the world of the steppe nomads, which in turn showed Caucasian, Byzantine, and Sassanian inspiration.
 Yet other elements showed affinities with the 'Balto-Slavic' world of the forests of Eastern Europe.
 Kazanski concluded it has eastern Germanic (Goths, Gepids, Lombards), Byzantine, steppe nomadic and forest zone roots and influences.
-He also noted that the Byzantine military influences are lacking among steppe nomads, neither the Turkic nomands wore brooches between the 5th-7th century.
+He also noted that the Byzantine military influences are lacking among steppe nomads, neither did the Turkic nomands wear brooches between the 5th and 7th century.

-Scholars have debated to whom the Martynovka elements belonged since the late 19th century; as A. Spitsyn attributed them to the Slavic Antes, whilst J. Harmatta rather attributed them to Turkic groups, specifically the Kutrigurs.
-Curta's argued that in the early 7th century such metalwork appears in hoards deposited in the forest-steppe, whilst later assemblages appear as interment gifts in 'nomadic burials'.
-Thus, again, rather than simplistic ethnic explanations, Curta's analysis suggests that the pattern of ornament consumption varied with time and was related to social status and gender: i.e. earlier in the 6th century, elites displayed status by burying hoards of silver in the forest-steppe, whilst later there was more aggressive posturing and status display in the form of richly furnished male warrior graves, no doubt related to the competition for supremacy on the north Black Sea region between Pannonian Avars, Bulgars, Khazars and Western Gokturks.
+Scholars have debated to whom the Martynivka elements belonged since the late 19th century.
+A. Spitsyn attributed them to the Slavic Antes, whilst J. Harmatta rather attributed them to Turkic groups, specifically the Kutrigurs.
+Curta has argued that in the early 7th century such metalwork appears in hoards deposited in the forest-steppe, whilst later assemblages appear as interment gifts in 'nomadic burials'.
+Thus, again, rather than simplistic ethnic explanations, Curta's analysis suggests that the pattern of ornament consumption varied with time and was related to social status and gender.
+That is, earlier in the 6th century, elites displayed status by burying hoards of silver in the forest-steppe, whilst later there was more aggressive posturing and status display in the form of richly furnished male warrior graves, no doubt related to the competition for supremacy on the north Black Sea region between Pannonian Avars, Bulgars, Khazars and Western Göktürks.

-Curta considers that the equation of the Penkovka culture and Martynovka hoards with the Antes is problematic, as such cultural features exist into the 8th century, long after the Antes were defeated by the Avars in 602 AD and ceased to exist as an independent tribal polity.
-According to him such diffuse styles cannot be directly linked to any single people, but rather reflect a myriad of peoples who existed in the Black Sea region from 450–750 AD, including Antes, Kutrigurs and Bulgars.
+Curta considers that the equation of the Penkovka culture and Martynivka hoards with the Antes is problematic, as such cultural features exist into the 8th century, long after the Antes were defeated by the Avars in 602 AD and ceased to exist as an independent tribal polity.
+According to him, such diffuse styles cannot be directly linked to any single people, but rather reflect a myriad of peoples who existed in the Black Sea region from 450–750 AD, including Antes, Kutrigurs and Bulgars.
 Kazanski refutes Curta's argumentation, concluding that "the limited archaeological evidence hardly suggests a symbiosis of the Pen'kivka population and the nomads, as suggested in some recent studies ... with the possible exception of the final stage of the Pen'kivka culture, on the eve of its disappearance.
 The interpretation of the Pen'kivka culture as non-homogenous ... is even less grounded.
 This culture, on the contrary, has a very uniform appearance, and while cultural homogeneity does not prove anthropological, linguistic, and ethnic unity, it is an argument for its existence".